-As with any type of production preparation before starting not only ensures a better outcome but will also save you time and money.
+As with any type of production, preparation before starting not only ensures a better outcome but will also save you time and money.
 Nobody wants to spend more than they have to.
-That is why we have created this section not only to help you get the most out of you recording session but to also work out any of the details that can be dealt with outside the studio.
+That is why we have created this section, to not only help you get the most out of your recording session but to work out any details that can be dealt with outside the studio.

 Try and work out all musical and vocal parts before coming in.
 You should never attempt to write in the studio, this not only consumes valuable time and money but slows the session down and breaks momentum.

 Check and make sure all your equipment is working properly prior to your session.
-Broken or malfunctioning equipment not only can effect recording quality but it will also hinder your performance.
+Broken or malfunctioning equipment will not only effect recording quality but can also hinder your performance.
 This includes:

 - Fresh strings on all guitars as well as spares and don’t forget picks